David Gilliland: Cup Series

 After sitting out the 2009 Daytona 500 without a ride, he was hired by TRG Motorsports for the rest of the 2009 season to drive the No. 71 Chevrolet, with sponsorships from TaxSlayer, Capital Window, and American Monster.
 However, the season proved tough as TRG was short on funding by May, forcing Gilliland to start and park on several occasions.
 In August, Gilliland failed to qualify a second TRG car, the No. 70, at Watkins Glen.
-By September Labonte was now part-time at Hall of Fame and it was announced he would bring much-needed funding to TRG in seven of the final 12 races, replacing Gilliland who would not have been able to run full races.
+By September, Labonte was now part-time at Hall of Fame and it was announced he would bring much-needed funding to TRG in seven of the final twelve races, replacing Gilliland who would not have been able to run full races.
 Gilliland did run the other five races for TRG in the No. 71 with limited funding.

-Gilliland then landed a 3-race deal to drive a new part-time fourth Joe Gibbs Racing car, the No. 02 Farm Bureau Insurance-sponsored Toyota.
+Gilliland then landed a three-race deal to drive a new part-time fourth Joe Gibbs Racing car, the No. 02 Farm Bureau Insurance Toyota.

 In addition to his part-time rides at the No. 02 and the No. 71, in the second half of 2009 Gilliland also ran one race each in Cup for the Wood Brothers, in the iconic No. 21 Ford, for Robby Gordon in his No. 7 Toyota, and for Phoenix Racing in the No. 09 Chevy, also running several Nationwide Series races for Phoenix.
 Gilliland also failed to qualify a Gordon-owned No. 04 Toyota at Kansas.
 At California in October, Gilliland relieved a sick Kyle Busch after parking the TRG car.

 Gilliland managed to attempt all but two races in 2009 (the 500 and the fall Loudon race), salvaging 37th in points despite running for so many different teams.
-His best finish was a 14th at Las Vegas in the No. 71, with a 19th place at Atlanta in the Wood Brothers No. 21 being his second-best run of 2009.
+His best finish was a fourteenth at Las Vegas in the No. 71, with a nineteenth place at Atlanta in the Wood Brothers No. 21 being his second-best run of 2009.

 In 2010, Gilliland began the season with BAM Racing in the No. 49 after the team took the 2009 season off.
 However, the team failed to qualify for the Daytona 500 and shut down for good.
 Left without a ride, Gilliland ended up attempting every remaining race in one of Front Row Motorsports’ three Fords, either the No. 34, the No. 37, or the No. 38; missing the show at Indy in the No. 38.
 He was sponsored by Taco Bell in most races.
-Gilliland's best finishes in 2010 came at Martinsville and Sonoma, a 19th at both tracks.
+Gilliland's best finishes in 2010 came at Martinsville and Sonoma, a nineteenth at both tracks.
 After having his initial ride shut down for the second straight season, Gilliland again scrambled to finish 32nd in points.

-In 2011, Gilliland began driving FRM's No. 34 Taco Bell-sponsored Ford full-time.
-He finished third in the 2011 Daytona 500, the team's best finish in a race to that point, and Gilliland's second-best finish in Cup.
-Gilliland recorded two Top 10 finishes in 2011 and ended up 30th in Cup points.
+In 2011, Gilliland began driving FRM's No. 34 Taco Bell Ford full-time.
+He finished 3rd in the 2011 Daytona 500, the team's best finish in a race to that point, and Gilliland's second-best finish in Cup.
+Gilliland recorded two top-ten finishes in 2011 and ended up thirtieth in Cup points.